sarang0909/nlp_text_cleaner/README.md

 ## Contributing
-Please create a Pull request for any change.
+Please create a Pull request on 'develop' branch.

 ### Developer Instructions
 If you are using conda then go to location of environment.yml file and run: